Reader Rabbit (video game)

-Reader Rabbit (fully titled "Reader Rabbit and the Fabulous Word Factory" or alternatively known as "Reader Rabbit Builds Early Learning & Thinking") is a 1984 video game and the first of the long-running Reader Rabbit edutainment series.
+Reader Rabbit (fully titled "Reader Rabbit and the Fabulous Word Factory" or alternatively known as "Reader Rabbit Builds Early Learning & Thinking") is a 1984 educational video game and the first of the long-running Reader Rabbit edutainment series.
 It was made by The Learning Company for Apple II and later for other computers.
-It also made use of the KoalaPad graphics tablet.
-The Connelley Group helped with the Atari 8-Bit conversion in 1984.
+It supports the KoalaPad graphics tablet.
+The Connelley Group helped with the Atari 8-bit computers conversion in 1984.
 A Talking version was developed for the Apple IIGS in 1989.
-An enhanced version was released for DOS on 1991.
-A Deluxe version was released in 1994 for Macintosh and Windows 3.x.
+An enhanced version was released for MS-DOS in 1991.
+A Deluxe version was released in 1994 for Mac and Windows 3.x.
 In 1997, the game was remade for Windows and Macintosh under the title "Reader Rabbit's Reading 1".